Local 49ers super fan prepares to watch favorite team play in the Super Bowl

-YOUNGSTOWN, Ohio (WKBN) – A Girard teacher is preparing to watch his favorite team head to the Super Bowl Sunday.
+YOUNGSTOWN, Ohio (WKBN) – A Warren G. Harding teacher from Girard is preparing to watch his favorite team head to the Super Bowl Sunday.

 Fred Whitacre, Jr. has been a fan of the San Francisco 49ers since he was about five years old.

-Note: Editor’s note: This story has been corrected to show that Whitacre is a teacher at Warren G. Harding, not Girard.
-We regret the error.